 - Psychological changes such as depression or irritability

-Dr. Afriyie-Gray of Pediatric and Adolescent Gynecology says that while individual symptoms can be remedied, RED-S is best treated by a multidisciplinary team in collaboration with the patient and their family.
+“While individual symptoms can be remedied, RED-S is best treated by a multidisciplinary team in collaboration with the patient and their family,” shares Dr. Afriyie-Gray.
 This team may include physicians, nutritionists, and mental health professionals.

-Additional changes to a treatment plan may be introduced as clinicians monitor the patient’s recovery; athletes with persistent RED-S symptoms may even be urged to discontinue their sport altogether.
+Additional changes to a treatment plan may be introduced as clinicians monitor the patient’s recovery, and athletes with persistent RED-S symptoms may even be urged to discontinue their sport altogether.